GaryBAYLOR/mixR/paper/paper.md

 # Summary

 `mixR` unifies the interface for fitting and comparing finite mixture models for both raw data and binned data for distributions including Gaussian, Weibull, Gamma and Log-normal.
 The package also provides features for generating random data from mixture models, conversion of parameters for Weibull and Gamma models, and model visualization in `ggplot2`.
-The model fitting process is accelerated by `Rcpp`.
+The computational part of `mixR` is completed in C++ enabled by R package `Rcpp`.

+'mixR' is actively used by researchers and practitioners in a variety of fields [@jung2020; @sylvestre2020; @ogana2020; @de2021; @buckland2021; @buchel2021; @yang2021; @yang2021bio].

 # References